naivary/codemark/docs/roadmap.md

 - outputer interface for different writing options (can it just be a io.Writer?)
 - options has to be a custom Options type with different methods like filter, Get, Exists etc.
+- add NIL Token to lexer and parser